emscripten-core/emscripten/site/source/docs/porting/simd.rst

    * - _mm_testz_ps
      - 💣 emulated with complex SIMD+scalar sequence

-Only the 128-bit wide instructions from AVX instruction set are available.
-256-bit wide AVX instructions are not provided.
+Only the 128-bit wide instructions from AVX instruction set are listed.
+The 256-bit wide AVX instructions are emulated by two 128-bit wide instructions.

 ======================================================